 Jean-Michel Stephan Cote Rotie Nature 2014

-At a recent tasting this wine was drinking beautifully.
-It has all the notes that you expect from Syrah and Sérine such as cherries, blackberries, cinnamon, licorice and little bursts of violets.
+This vintage is a mixture of Syrah, Sérine and a little Viognier.
+Uncommonly for the northern Rhone, Jean-Michel uses carbonic maceration for his red wines.
+It was matured in stainless steel tanks for a period of twelve months before bottling.
+2014 was a difficult year for Jean-Michel and “so he could sleep” he added a small amount of sulphites to his wine.
+At a recent tasting it was drinking beautifully.
+It has all the notes that you expect from Syrah and Sérine such as cherries, blackberries, cinnamon, liquorice and little bursts of violets.
 There is also a lovely expression of minerality derived from the elements in the gneiss and granite soils in which the vines thrive.
 There are also very attractive silky tannins that envelop you.
 But it is the incredible freshness, finesse and liveliness that really stands out with this lovely wine - it is definitely a living wine and so engagingly different to some of the brutal monsters found in this region.
 The alcohol level is only 12%.
+Jean-Michel always recommends decanting his wines, and you could do this up to two hours before drinking.

 Jean-Michel Stephan Vin de France Plain de Condrieu 2013